oracle/terraform-provider-oci/website/docs/d/os_management_hub_management_stations.html.markdown

 # Data Source: oci_os_management_hub_management_stations
 This data source provides the list of Management Stations in Oracle Cloud Infrastructure Os Management Hub service.

-Lists management stations in a compartment.
+Lists management stations within the specified compartment.
+Filter the list against a variety of criteria including but not limited to name, status, and location.

 ## Example Usage